Velocidex/velociraptor-docs/content/blog/2022/2022-01-12-WMI-Eventing/_index.md

 Consumers:

 * `Windows.Sysinternals.Autoruns` - leverages a thirdparty deployment of
-Sysinternals Autoruns and typically my goto ASEP collection artifact but limited by visibility in root/default and root/subscription only.
+Sysinternals Autoruns and typically my go to ASEP collection artifact but limited by visibility in root/default and root/subscription only.
 * `Windows.Persistence.PermanentWMIEvents` - recently upgraded to query
 all ROOT namespaces.